achri19/NUMAN_2.0/readme.md

 ## General Information

-The script was developed in *spyder 5.5.1. python IDE 3.12.2 in anaconda navigator* environment.
+The script was developed in *spyder 5.5.1. python IDE 3.12.2 in ANACONDA Navigator* distribution.
 Download and set-up instructions can be found in the respective website (https://www.anaconda.com/products/individual).
 It is not recommended to change the location or name of the input CSV file as the directory is set up in a certain way to access the data input.
 Any change to the input should be made at the user’s own discretion.

 ## General Guide